vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

   ```

   * **Can I use Jasmine Helpers?**
-  Native Jasmine helpers are not supported, though the toolchain does inject the vRO Runtime with a helper.
+  Native Jasmine helpers are not supported, though the toolchain does inject the {{ products.vro_short_name }} Runtime with a helper.